 Create a Website Account - Manage notification subscriptions, save form progress and more.

-These pass-through expenses of leasing are portions tenants or lessees pay in addition to the lease fee or rent to the landlord or lessor.
-The NNN fees are property taxes, property insurance, and common area maintenance and will change yearly based on the reassessed values.
+These pass-through leasing expenses are portions tenants, or lessees pay in addition to the lease fee or rent to the landlord or lessor.
+The NNN fees are property taxes, insurance, and common area maintenance and will change yearly based on the reassessed values.

 Show All Answers

-The Little Elm EDC is charged with attracting new commercial business, new tourism opportunities, and new jobs to Little Elm.
+The Little Elm Economic Development Corporation is charged with attracting new commercial businesses, new tourism opportunities, and new jobs to Little Elm.
 Our mission is to advance economic development in Little Elm while capitalizing on our lakeside character and sense of community.

 • U.S. Small Business Administration